ogoniak/ReproSNP/README.md

 # ReproSNP

-ReproSNP is a tool to enable an easy analysis and exploration of phenotype-associated variants using the UK Biobank database.
+ReproSNP is a tool to enable an easy analysis and exploration of phenotype-associated variants using the UK Biobank WES variation data.
 Users can compare allele and genotype frequencies in two cohorts defined by phenotypes and demographic information.
 Implemented in R Shiny, ReproSNP utilizes command-line tools for efficient calculations and provides a user-friendly interface for browsing and downloading results.

 ## Requirements